Project Name: Urban Destination Development – Regional Sport Tourism Office (RSTO)

 Representatives from each of the municipalities, RTO4, the University of Guelph and WRTMC worked together over the intervening years on various projects and bids.
 Some preliminary work on a governance structure was undertaken by the stakeholders; however, the RSTO remains an informal entity with no legal status operating under the oversight and governance of RTO4.

-The formalization of this new entity (RSTO), paralleled a joint bid for the 2021 Canada Summer Games.
-The RSTO led the co-ordination of this bid.
-Now, with valuable lessons learned through the bid process, steps are being taken to create a formal Sport Office that over time will create a sustainable model for sport hosting.
+The need to formalize RSTO paralleled a joint bid for the 2021 Canada Summer Games that was led by the entity.
+With valuable lessons learned and the strength of RSTO’s role in the bid process, a working group has been established that is midway through the process of creating a formal sport office that over time will create a sustainable model for sport hosting.

-- A partner consultation to examine shared objectives and efficiencies that could be realized through a sustained sport hosting entity and structure.
+- A partner and community stakeholder consultation, launched in fall 2017 and concluded in fall 2018, determined the best model, shared objectives and efficiencies that could be realized through a sustained sport-hosting entity in the Waterloo Region.

-OBJECTIVE #1 – Facilitate and strengthen the commitment of collaborating partners to bring events of a regional scope to this area.
+OBJECTIVE #1 – Facilitate and strengthen the commitment of collaborating partners to bring regional events to this area.

-- Use a master bid book to create unified look and feel of bids.
+- Usage of a master bid book to ensure a unified regional look and feel of bids.